MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-corona.md

 > [!NOTE]
 > To look up the correct format for the loginRequest object in this example, see the API reference for [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid).

-In your favorite text-editor, REPLACE the contents of the **main.lua** file with the contents shown below.
+In your favorite text-editor, *replace* the contents of the **main.lua** file with the contents shown below.

 ```lua
 local pfClient = require("plugin.playfab.client")